uozuAho/note_searcher/readme.md

     - doesn't show all links, eg. demo_dir/readme links to 'not_a_note.bin'
     - shows dead links, eg delete trains, still shows link to trains
         - this is dumb, and confusing when you've moved a file (shows both)
+- later: dead links should navigate to the offending link text
 ## code notes: from before my indexing changes
 ### on save
 - noteSearcher.notifyNoteSaved